jbsnewmedia/bootstrap-bundle/README.md

 - Ready‑to‑use SCSS entries (light and dark)
 - SCSS → CSS via scssphp (pure PHP, no Node required)
+- Writes readable and minified CSS in one run
+- Optional source maps for each output (`--source-map`)
 - Include paths for `vendor/twbs/bootstrap/scss` out of the box
-- Optional source maps (`--source-map`)
+- Purge Bootstrap CSS based on your templates (`bootstrap:purge`)
-- Clean defaults: compressed output, standard paths
+- Clean defaults and sensible paths

 ---